michaelkolesidis/michaelkolesidis.com/README.md

 This is my portfolio website / playground.

 It is yet another love letter to the Internet of the old, the era of naïve (web) art, the era of the romantic amateur, the era of GeoCities.
-I first encountered the magical world of the world wide web in the 90's and I hope I have captured a glimpse of that time.
+When did the web become so serious?
+I first discovered the magical world of the world wide web in the 90's and I hope I have captured a glimpse of that time.
 My design is also influenced by print publication layouts and the bold graphics of 90s MTV.

-I call this style **frivobrutalism**, placing emphasis on the blend of the playful frivolity of the design/experience with the brutalist aesthetic.
+I call this style **frivobrutalism**, a fusion of playful, whimsical design with the raw, unapologetic aesthetic of brutalism.

 Visitors can move things around and customize the colors of all colorful elements: clicking on an element generates a new color, from the predefined color palette.
 The rubber duck responds to mouse movement.